Raikva

 He did not explain the actual process of absorption but Raikva was bold in including water and fire among the absorbed things, those two elements that had been held to be from where all things originated.
 With Prana considered by Ushasti Chakrayana as the life-principle Raikva brings out a correspondence between the macrocosm and the microcosm as the universal and in living things, as the final absorbent.
 Raikva was a mystic who knew about the relationship between the macrocosm and the microcosm and concluded that the two which are such, are surely the two places of merger – air indeed in the case of gods, the vital force in the case of organ, that absorption is the important quality to be meditated upon as Air and Prana.
 Prana or Vayu are Brahman.
-Brahman is the also the substratum of ignorance but the effects of ignorance are seen only through created things such as the Jivas.
+Brahman is also the substratum of ignorance but the effects of ignorance are seen only through created things such as the Jivas.